asanakoy/blog/_posts/2021-02-05-Kaggle-Lyft-solution.md

           <img src="{{ '/assets/images/Kaggle-Lyft/motion_dataset_with_captions.png' | relative_url }}">
      </div>
 </div>
 *<font size="2"> Fig: Example of the agent and its history.
 In this case, the agent is an autonomous vehicle itself, but the dataset contains similar recordings for other cars as well.
-Colored lines depict road lanes.</font>*
+Colored lines depict road lanes.
+[Source](https://self-driving.lyft.com/level5/prediction/).</font>*

 <blockquote class="marked">
 <p class="marked">